 (3) The court may make an order under subsection (2)(a) notwithstanding that it provides a remedy in the nature of an injunction or order for specific performance in circumstances in which such remedy would not otherwise be available.

-(4) Upon an application with respect to the breach of an agreement, the court shall take into account any previous breaches by the tenant of the agreement.
+(4) Upon an application with respect to the breach of a residential tenancy agreement, the court shall take into account any previous breaches by the lessor or tenant of the agreement.

+(5) The court may order that a person be joined as a party to the proceedings if the court considers that —

+(a) the person ought to be bound by, or have the benefit of, a decision of the court in the proceedings; or

+(b) the person’s interests are affected by the proceedings; or

+(c) for any other reason it is desirable that the person be joined as a party.

+(6) The court may make an order under subsection (5) on the application of any person or on its own initiative.

 [Section 15 amended by No. 50 of 1988 s.
 8 and 18; No. 59 of 2004 s.
-120 and 121.]
+120 and 121; No. 60 of 2011 s.
+13 and 89.]

 16. Enforcement